-Global findings from the Gender Unstereotype Metric (GUM) indicate that women are increasingly being given more screen time, and markets where the Unstereotype Alliance has a presence are more likely to give 50%+ screen time to women.19 Across ads that show both women and men, women as lead characters in ads remains at 27% (higher than men's representation as leads at 22%), however an intersectional lens considering gender and age reveals that women aged 40 and older are underrepresented.
-There is also a decrease in the representation of people of diverse ethnic origins in lead roles from 42% in 2022 to 31% in 2023.21 The report highlights nuances across countries, including Mexico and Türkiye.
-Opportunities also exist to enhance the representation of members of the LGBTIQ+ community, people with disabilities (3% and 1% respectively according to the GUM) and older adults (4% according to the global CreativeX study).23
+Global findings from the Gender Unstereotype Metric (GUM) indicate that women are increasingly being given more screen time, and markets where the Unstereotype Alliance has a presence are more likely to give 50%+ screen time to women.19 Across ads that show both women and men, women as lead characters in ads remains at 27% (higher than men's representation as leads at 22%), however an intersectional lens considering gender and age reveals that women aged 40 and older are underrepresented.20 There is also a decrease in the representation of people of diverse ethnic origins in lead roles from 42% in 2022 to 31% in 2023.21 The report highlights nuances across countries, including Mexico and Türkiye.
+Opportunities also exist to enhance the representation of members of the LGBTIQ+ community, people with disabilities (3% and 1% respectively according to the GUM)22 and older adults (4% according to the global CreativeX study).23

 Diverse representation in ads is important, and of equal importance is the ways in which people are portrayed.
-Opportunities exist to reframe notions of masculinity, avoiding monolithic, unchanging narratives, as well as avoid stereotypes for all individuals and communities in ads.
+Opportunities exist to reframe notions of masculinity, avoiding monolithic, unchanging narratives,24 as well as avoid stereotypes for all individuals and communities in content.
+Opportunities also exist to enhance the portrayals of members of the LGBTIQ+ community, people with disabilities and older adults, and avoid common stereotypes.